 TEAMMX FIELD OPERATIONS

-TeamMx operations are guided by the Field Advisory Board who work in tandem with Regional Coordination (coordinators) to administer Field Unit activities within assigned geographic regions and localities, all in The Americas; i.e., North America, Central America, South America, close-in Caribbean island nations, designated territories, significant others and/or those having a non-specific classification.
+TeamMx operations use guidelines imposed by the Field Advisory Board, who work in tandem with Regional Coordination (coordinators) to administer Field Unit activities within assigned geographic regions and localities, all in The Americas; i.e., North America, Central America, South America, close-in Caribbean island nations, designated territories, significant others and/or those having a non-specific classification.

 Provided below is a brief outline of each geographic region.
 It’s expected that the TeamMx members of the advisory, regional coordinators, and those assigned to field units will avail themselves of all opportunities to become thoroughly familiar with their respective assigned areas in order to better perform their responsibilities.

 Region Specifics.
 Note that geographic regions are highlighted in greater detail within the guidance provided for each region.

 The culture of North America is shaped by the influence of Native Americans, Europeans, Africans, Latin Americans, South Asians, East Asians, and to a lesser degree by several others.

 Central America is the home of many native peoples, some of whom are descendants of the Mayans who in the 16th century were either wiped out or made slaves to the conquering Europeans.
 The Central American experience, with ethnic and cultural identity, provides considerable difficulty when attempting to define ethnicity and understand a complete process associated with cultural influence.